 We had several brainstorming sessions, which was an iterative process that covered, among other things, how we wanted to shape the series.
-Alex recommended a few books for us to vet and check out, and we would read them and come back to him with feedback.
+Alexander recommended a few books for us to vet and check out, and we would read them and come back to him with feedback.
 It was thrilling because he was, in a sense, turning the tables and curating for us as readers.
 And when he asked us to check out the books that eventually became the first and second boxes, we were absolutely bowled over by his choices, and these were exactly the kinds of books that we’d been looking for and rarely finding.
 And they felt like Alexander Chee’s gift to us.

-Alex’s experience editing The Best American Essays 2022 also informed his process of curating the boxes: that he needed to dig and read around the gatekeeping to find the gems.
+Alexander’s experience editing The Best American Essays 2022 also informed his process of curating the boxes: that he needed to dig and read around the gatekeeping to find the gems.
 We told him that he had free rein to showcase the absolute best, regardless of trends and other unimportant things relating to salability, and the choices he came up with—and comes up with—continue to blow us away.

 What are books you love and would recommend to readers that are set in Southern California?